 There are tons of places to stay in Wanaka.
 Seriously, you’ll have so many options that it can be overwhelming.
 Luckily, I’ve stayed in Wanaka countless times and can recommend the below accommodation options:

-Hawea Hotel – This is the perfect budget option for anybody looking to save a few dollars.
-Although really comfortable, clean, and offering incredible views, Hawea Hotel is super affordable with budget dorms rooms as well as double rooms and family rooms.
+The Hawea Hotel is the perfect budget option for anybody looking to save a few dollars.
+That said, the rooms are really comfortable, clean, and offer incredible lake views!
 It is likely the best value for money hotel in Wanaka, with all rooms including a flat-screen television, a private bathroom, and a balcony too.

-Manuka Crescent Motel – When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
-Manuka Crescent Motel offers studio apartments, one-bedroom apartments, as well as two-bedroom apartments for really reasonable prices.
-These are great for families or people traveling in groups (I stayed here last time I traveled with friends.)
-The motel is located a only short drive from town in a peaceful area.
+When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
+The Archway Motels & Chalets offers studio apartments, one-bedroom apartments, as well as two and threebedroom apartments for really reasonable prices!
+These are great for families or people traveling in groups (I stayed here last time I traveled with friends).

 For more detailed information, check out my blog all about where to stay in Wanaka!
 It includes different areas to stay in and the best hotels for all budgets!